Morse foliations of codimension one on the sphere S^3: Definitions and Preliminaries

 $a)$ $S=D\cup D^{\prime}$, where $D,D^{\prime}$ are 2-discs and $D\cap D^{\prime}=c$ is a separating curve in $L_{0};$

 $b)$ $D\subset P,$ $D^{\prime}\subset P^{\prime}$ and the induced foliation $\mathcal{G}_{|D}$ (resp. $\mathcal{G}_{|D^{\prime}}^{\prime})$ is a trivial foliation by concentric circles.

-Let $U$ be a neighborhood $U$ of $c$ in $S^{3},$ homeomorphic to $S^{1} \times \lbrack-1,1]\times \lbrack-1,1]$ such that $\mathcal{F}_{|U}$ is a trivial product foliation of the form $S^{1}\times \lbrack-1,1]\times \{t\},$ $t\in \lbrack-1,1]$ with $S^{1}\times \lbrack-1,1]\times \{0\} \subset L_{0}$ and $S^{1}\times \{0\} \times \lbrack-1,1]\subset S.$ Let denote by $L_{0}^{+}$, $L_{0}^{-}$ the connected components of $L_{0}-c.$ By a small perturbation of $\mathcal{F}$ in $U$ we may destroy the compact leaf $L_{0}$ by leading $L_{0}^{+}$ inside $P^{\prime}$ and $L_{0}^{-}$ inside $P,$ see \cite{[Ros-Rou]} for a formal description of this perturbation.
+Let $U$ be a neighborhood of $c$ in $S^{3},$ homeomorphic to $S^{1} \times \lbrack-1,1]\times \lbrack-1,1]$ such that $\mathcal{F}_{|U}$ is a trivial product foliation of the form $S^{1}\times \lbrack-1,1]\times \{t\},$ $t\in \lbrack-1,1]$ with $S^{1}\times \lbrack-1,1]\times \{0\} \subset L_{0}$ and $S^{1}\times \{0\} \times \lbrack-1,1]\subset S.$ Let denote by $L_{0}^{+}$, $L_{0}^{-}$ the connected components of $L_{0}-c.$ By a small perturbation of $\mathcal{F}$ in $U$ we may destroy the compact leaf $L_{0}$ by leading $L_{0}^{+}$ inside $P^{\prime}$ and $L_{0}^{-}$ inside $P,$ see \cite{[Ros-Rou]} for a formal description of this perturbation.
 In this way we take a foliation without compact leaves.

 (3) Consider a Morse foliation $\mathcal{M}$ on the solid torus $T$ such that $\mathcal{M}$ has one center $c$ and one conic singularity $s.$ The regular leaves of $\mathcal{M}$ are either spheres or tori parallel to $\partial T.$ Moreover, $\mathcal{M}$ has a singular leaf $C$ containing the conic singularity $s$ and $C-s$ is homeomorphic to 2-sphere minus two points.
 The foliated manifold $(T,\mathcal{M})$ will be called a \textit{Morse component}, see Figure 3.
 The singular leaf $C$ will be called a \textit{pseudo-torus. }Let denote by $V$ the component of $T-C$ which is foliated by spherical leaves.
-By abusing the language, we will say that the singular leaf $C$ with all the spherical leaves of $V$ define also a Morse component on the closure $\overline{V}$ of $V;$ if we want to be more precise this component will be called a \textit{pseudo-Morse component.} Obviously, if $s$ is the conic singularity of $C$ we may apply a Morse modification around $s$ and transform the pseudo-Morse component of $\mathcal{F}$ to a standard Morse component.
+By abusing the language, we will say that the singular leaf $C$ with all the spherical leaves of $V$ define also a Morse component on the closure $\overline{V}$ of $V;$ if we want to be more precise this component will be called a \textit{pseudo-Morse component.}

 Now, considering two copies of $(T_{i},\mathcal{M}_{i})$, $i=1,2$ of Morse components we form the connected sum $(T_{1}\#T_{2},\mathcal{M}_{1}\# \mathcal{M}_{2}).$ Obviously $T_{1}\#T_{2}$ is a solid pretzel and $\mathcal{M}_{1}\# \mathcal{M}_{2}$ has two centers and two conic singularities.
 Obviously, we may construct a Morse foliation on $S^{3}$ containing Morse components.